mcserversoft/documentation/docs/guides/port-forwarding.md

 ## Introduction {#-introduction}

 I could have just written an A to Z tutorial but at the end of the day you would still have no idea what you actually did.
-Troubleshooting problems and maintaining your network would be tricky and painfull.
-So in this guide I'll be focusing on port forwarding and the basic logic arround it.
+Troubleshooting problems and maintaining your network would be tricky and painful.
+So in this guide I'll be focusing on port forwarding and the basic logic around it.

 Port forwarding or port mapping isn't that difficult, it might look complicated at first but it really isn't.
-The pupose of port forwarding is to make a specific programs on your computer accessible to other computers on the internet.
+The purpose of port forwarding is to make a specific programs on your computer accessible to other computers on the internet.
 It is commonly used for hosting game servers, peer-to-peer transfers, voice-over-ip applications and much more.

 ![Overview of two networks.
 In the first one, port forwarding isn't setup correctly and fails, in the seconds everything works great](/img/guides/port-forward/portforward_overview.png)

 It isn't something you need to configure on your computer but in your modem's and/or router's web interface.
 In most household networks the modem contains a router with wireless capability and everything is hooked up to that.
 So in that case you would only need to change the settings in the modem itself.

 In my case, I have a modem with the wireless features turned off and I've hooked up a more powerful router to the modem.
-So I will need to portforward the modem and the external router.
+So I will need to port forward the modem and the external router.

 As you can see it becomes a bit confusing, if you don't know how your network is setup.